Skip to main content

 WATER QUALITY REPORT

-Serving 480K residents via Colorado Springs Utilities · Colorado Springs, CO drinking water is supplied by Colorado Springs Utilities.
-EPA and utility monitoring commonly focus on issues such as PFAS from Peterson SFB, Wildfire-impacted watershed, Disinfection byproducts.
+Serving 480K residents via Colorado Springs Public water systems · Colorado Springs, CO drinking water is supplied by Colorado Springs Public water systems.
+EPA and public water system monitoring commonly focus on issues such as PFAS from Peterson SFB, Wildfire-impacted watershed, Disinfection byproducts.
 Capital programs rotate through main replacements, corrosion-control adjustments, and treatment pilots (carbon, UV, membranes) while suburbs keep adding demand at the edges of the system.
 Pair this context with your address-specific EPA panel to see which upgrades line up with what was sampled most recently.

 PFAS from Peterson SFBWildfire-impacted watershedDisinfection byproducts